-Honorlock uses an automated proctoring service.
+Honorlock uses a mostly-automated proctoring service.
 If there is suspected academic misconduct during a student's quiz attempt, Honorlock will flag those timestamps in the student's attempt for the instructor to review.
 It will be up to the instructor to determine what, if any, action is taken for flagged footage.
 Footage being flagged does not automatically indicate that academic misconduct has occurred.

 The Honorlock Google Chrome extension is free to everyone.
 Enabling it on a quiz will automatically add its download link to the quiz description.
 The extension can also be found through an internet search or on the Google Chrome extension storefront.

 Here are some of the features that are commonly provided by online proctoring tools, most of which are optional:

 - Device/browser lockdown

 - Webcam audio & video proctoring

 - Screen-captures the student's desktop while taking their quiz

 - Pre-quiz room scan